Oh, Mr Porter!: Plot

-But Porter is unaware that he has really agreed to transport a group of criminals who are involved in running guns to the Irish Free State.
-The 'football' train leaves at six a.m. the following morning, rather than the scheduled ten a.m., at the insistence of Joe and although Porter questions some of the odd packages being loaded onto the train, he accepts Joe's claim that these are in fact goalposts for the game.
+Porter has actually unknowingly agreed to transport a group of criminal gun runners to the Irish Free State.
+Although Porter questions some of the odd packages being loaded onto the train, he accepts Joe's claim that these are goalposts for the game.

-The train disappears as the smugglers divert it down a disused branch line near the border, and with everybody claiming that Porter has lost his mind (there is no such team as Buggleskelly Wednesday, and Harbottle points out that the local team wouldn't leave without him as he is their centre forward).
-Unfortunately this huge misunderstanding causes Porter to lose his job, since no one has seen the train.
-Then after his co-workers talk about a tunnel on a nearby disused branch line, Porter decides to head off to track down the errant engine (in hopes of getting his job back).
+The train disappears as the smugglers divert it down a disused branch line near the border.
+Porter decides to track down the errant engine.

-The trio find the missing train inside a derelict railway tunnel, underneath a supposedly haunted windmill.
-They investigate and are briefly captured by the gun runners, but escape and climb progressively higher up the windmill until eventually they are trapped at the top.

-Using the windmill sails, they contrive to get down where they hatch a plan to capture the gun runners.
-Coupling the carriages containing the criminals and their guns to their own engine, Gladstone, they carry them away from the border at full speed, burning everything from Harbottle's underwear to level crossing gates they smash through in order to keep up steam.
-To keep the criminals quiet, Albert climbs on top of the carriage and hits anyone who sticks their head out with a large shovel.
+The trio find the missing train in a derelict railway tunnel, underneath a supposedly haunted windmill.
+They are captured by the gun runners, and escape by climbing up the windmill and then climbing down the sails.
+They couple the criminals' carriages to their own engine, Gladstone, and carry them away from the border at full speed, keeping up steam by burning everything from Harbottle's underwear to the level crossing gates they smash through.
+Albert climbs on top of the carriage and hits anyone who sticks their head out with a large shovel.

-Porter writes a note explaining the situation and places it in Harbottle's empty 'medicine' bottle.
-When they pass a large station, he throws the bottle through the window of the stationmaster's office, alerting the authorities to their plight.
-The entire railway goes into action, with lines being closed and other trains re-routed so that Gladstone can finally crash into a siding where the waiting police force arrest the gun runners.
+Porter writes a note and places it in Harbottle's 'medicine' bottle.
+He throws it through the window of the station master's office when they pass a large station, alerting the authorities.
+The entire railway goes into action, closing lines and re-routing trains until Gladstone can crash into a siding where the gun runners are arrested by waiting police.

-After a short-lived celebration, in which Harbottle points out that Gladstone is ninety years old and Porter claims it is good for another ninety, the engine explodes after its hectic journey, and Porter, Harbottle and Albert lower their hats in respect.
+Afterwards, there is a celebration in which Harbottle points out that Gladstone is ninety years old, and Porter claims it is good for another ninety, at which point the engine explodes.
+Porter, Harbottle and Albert lower their hats in respect.